Latte Tags

 {switch} {case} {default}

-Compares value with multiple options.
-This is similar to the switch structure you know from PHP.
+Compares a value with multiple options.
+This is similar to the switch statement known from PHP.
 However, Latte improves it:

 • uses strict comparison (===)

-So it is the exact equivalent of the match structure that PHP 8.0 comes with.
+It is thus the exact equivalent of the match structure introduced in PHP 8.0.

 {switch $transport}